Welcome to Total Access!

 Our access machines are also serviced frequently by CBIP technicians.
 The machines also meet the 2014 - Worksafe Best Practice Guidelines.

-Total Access has access equipment for hire or sale, height services, scaffolding services, propping services, EWP services and more.
+Total Access has access equipment for hire, height services, scaffolding services, propping services, EWP services and more.
 You don't need another company for all your access equipment and related needs.

 Total Access has a variety of different brands and types of access equipment from forklifts to vertical masts, spider booms and telehandlers.
 Different services i.e., scaffolding, also come with numerous options to capture the taste and preferences of all customers.